How much you will get

 - for the first six weeks at 90 per cent of your average gross weekly earnings with no upper limit

-- for the remaining 33 weeks at the lower of either the standard rate of £151.20 or 90 per cent of your average gross weekly earnings
+- for the remaining 33 weeks at the lower of either the standard rate of £151.97 (for the year 2021/22) or 90 per cent of your average gross weekly earnings

 Your employer will work out the rate of SMP you will get.